Charles E W Bean, Diaries, AWM38 3DRL 606/7/1 - May 1915 - Part 7

 The flashes were quite white - almost like electric sparks.

-- first a pin point - not a stab like I have seen in other
+- just a pin point - not a stab like I have seen in other

 places - I suppose this was either because they were distant